UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/conditionals_and_loops.rst

        total_mark = total_mark + lab_marks[i];
    }

 Here :C:`i` is the *loop variable*, the variable used to keep track of which iteration of the loop we are on.
 Here is it called :C:`i`, but we can use any valid variable name.
 The first time the for loop is run, :C:`i` is set to 0.
 The second argument, :C:`i < N`, gives the control statement.
 The loop will continue to execute while this statement is true.
-Note that here :C:`N` is 10, and must match the number of entries in lab_marks.
+Note that here :C:`N` is 10, and must match the number of entries in lab_marks or you'll get bugs when the program runs.
 The third argument, :C:`i++`, gives the equation for modifying the loop variable at the end of each iteration. :C:`i++` means :C:`i` increases by 1 each time, so the code looks at :C:`lab_marks[0]`, then :C:`lab_marks[1]`, and so on.

 The above works well, and is very common.
 The main limitation is that you the programmer have to know how many entries are present in the array.
-In the above we hard coded it to be 10.
+In the above example we hard coded it to be 10.
 If we added or removed another lab, the code would have to change.
+(Indeed in this example the code would have to change in two places: the value of :C:`N` on line 1, and the number of entries in :C:`lab_marks[N]` on line 2.).

-Wanting to work with all of the elements that are stored is such a common thing to do that Python and Rust provide an improved syntax which means you don't need to look up how many entries are present.
+Wanting to work with all of the elements that are stored is such a common thing to do that many other languages provide an improved syntax which means you don't need to look up how many entries are present.
 They use *iterators* to automatically makes the start/stop/step conditions for us.
 The same loop in Python would look more like:

 .. code-block:: python